DARJYO/ibm-fraud-visual-recognition/README.md

 - Clean, responsive landing page for portfolio use

 ---
-Built with 💡 and IBM Cloud
+Built with 💡 DARJYO and IBM Cloud